-Play outside -- it's good for your eyesJune 1st, 2012 in Ophthalmology /
+Play outside -- it's good for your eyesJune 1, 2012 in Medicine & Health / Ophthalmology

 (Medical Xpress) -- New university research aims to shed light on why being outside can help children see better.

 The research, led by Dr Scott Read from Queensland University of Technology (QUT)'s School of Optometry, will eventually help health practitioners to better advise people on strategies for reducing the incidence of nearsightedness, as well as strategies for reducing its progression.

 "The exact cause of nearsightedness, or myopia, is not clear," Dr Read said.

 "However, a number of recent studies have identified an association between higher levels of outdoor activities and a reduced chance of developing nearsightedness.

 "Our study will be looking at why this association exists."

 The research team is looking for short sighted and non-short sighted children aged between 11 and 14 years of age to participate in this research.

 "We will be considering school age children, because that's when nearsightedness tends to develop," he said.

 "We will periodically measure the length of people's eyes and structures within the eye, such as the retina and choroid, which are thought to be important in myopia development."